We’re on a MISSION to inspire the next generation of farmers to build a brighter and more sustainable agricultural future.

-Little Wild Things City Farm produces soil-grown microgreens, salad greens, and edible flowers on less than one-quarter acre in the heart of Washington, D.C.
+Little Wild Things City Farm produces soil-grown microgreens, shoots, and edible flowers on less than one-quarter acre in the heart of Washington, DC.

 We believe that environmentally sustainable, commercially viable farming is possible in urban landscapes—and we’re proving it.